 How long have you been dairy farming?

-Tell us about a typical day on a dairy farm.
+Tell us about a typical day on your dairy farm.

-What do you wish people knew about dairy farms?
+What do you want people to know about dairy farms?

 What is your favourite dairy product?

 Definitely ice cream, chocolate milk and cheese.